Mother’s Day in Philadelphia

 Pennsylvania Guild Fine Craft Fair at Rittenhouse Square

-	May 9-11.
-For Moms who love one-of-a-kind jewelry, furniture, photography, sculptures and clothing, the Pennsylvania Guild Fine Craft Fair returns to Rittenhouse Square for all Mother’s Day shopping needs.
+For moms who love one-of-a-kind jewelry, furniture, photography, sculptures and clothing, the Pennsylvania Guild Fine Craft Fair returns to Rittenhouse Square, promising to fulfill all Mother’s Day shopping needs.

 Fitler Square Spring Fair

-	On Friday, May 9 and Saturday, May 10, families are invited out to celebrate Fitler Square and the start of the spring season at the Fitler Square Spring Fair.
-Coinciding with Mother’s Day weekend, the fair brings a silent auction and flea market shopping to the alfresco park, so shopping for Mother’s Day has never been easier.
+On Friday, May 8 and Saturday, May 9, families are invited out to celebrate Fitler Square and the start of the spring season at the Fitler Square Spring Fair.
+Coinciding with Mother’s Day weekend, the fair brings live music, children’s activities and flea market shopping to the alfresco park.

 Art Star Craft Bazaar

 Lovers of unique finds descend on the annual Spring Art Star Craft Bazaar, where the handmade goods include housewares, ceramics, clothing, art, paper goods and much more.
 The weekend-long sale at the Great Plaza at Penn’s Landing is punctuated by live music, food and art demonstrations all throughout Mother’s Day weekend.

 Spend the day with mom at Philadelphia’s Magic Gardens and enjoy live music and craft activities throughout the afternoon.
 (Photo by R. Kennedy for Visit Philadelphia)